 Mr. Trischetta has been Senior Vice President - Marketing and Sales since February 1996.
-Prior to joining the Company, Mr. Trischetta was employed by 15 years where he served as General for approximately Panasonic Corporation Manager Marketing and Sales for Panasonic Office Automation Products.
+Prior to joining the Company, Mr. Trischetta was employed by Panasonic Corporation for approximately 15 years where he served as General Manager Marketing and Sales for Panasonic Office Automation Products.
 Prior to that, Mr. Trischetta was employed by 3-M Company for approximately 17 years where he advanced to a senior sales and marketing executive position.
 He holds a B.B.A. from the University of Miami.